-A carriage house is an attached house located in conjunction with an accessory building (e.g. a garage).
+A carriage house is a detached house located in conjunction with an accessory building (e.g. a garage).
 A carriage house (sometimes referred to as a “Garage Suite” in other municipalities) is located on the same property as the principal dwelling.
 A carriage house requires access to a main frontage road and must not rely on a laneway for road access.
 It does not have a Certificate of Title, and cannot be strata titled.
 A carriage home will be assigned a separate address at the building permit stage.

 Review the Getting Started page for frequently asked questions and the potential benefits of accessory dwelling units.